Research review

 Research on whether specific Solfeggio pitches produce measurable effects beyond the general relaxation any soothing music can support is very limited, and most sweeping claims outrun what the available evidence shows.
 The most honest framing holds both the chakra map and the Solfeggio set as symbolic frameworks for attention.

-Sources
+Sources and limits

-Safety note: Harmonance is for relaxation, reflection, and educational exploration.
-It is not health advice or a replacement for professional care.
+• This is a relaxation, reflection, and education practice.
+It is not medical advice or a replacement for professional care, and ongoing concerns deserve a qualified professional.

 Listening next